grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "10 coin.
 Both in and out.
 If you go back out today."

 Hemi agreed and paid him an advance.
-Sir Piero made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sir Piero the control room.
+Sir Piero made a move to go retrieve his boat, but Hemi asked Cassandra to do it while he showed Sir Piero the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

 Sir Piero took over command of the _Prospect_.
 He stood on the bridge and lit a cigar that resembled a root vegetable.
 Chomping the torpedo between his teeth, he read the numbers of the channels and water lanes they passed by through borrowed binoculars.
 After a quarter mile or so he had Bastian bring the bow around, and without slowing speed --- and with a great deal of confidence --- plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.